 Most well-known traditional customer relationship management providers, including Salesforce, Microsoft Dynamics, Hubspot, etc., have been designed for sales teams to manage linear transactional sales processes.
 These transactions involve moving a prospect buying a product or service down a linear sales funnel until they become customers (as the name implies).
 This process differs from the investment banking use case, where you focus on connecting buyers and sellers by leveraging your firm’s long-standing relationships.

-Implementing a traditional CRM system not designed for deal makers will require your firm to spend additional resources on customization and training.
+Implementing a traditional CRM system not designed for deal makers will require your firm to spend additional time and resources on customization and training.
 Taking time out of your busy schedule to learn how to use a platform that will likely not add material value to your firm is not the best use of your time.

 In this article, we will go over why investment banks should implement relationship intelligence CRM platforms to stay ahead of the competition by streamlining processes and focusing on building relationships.